The story behind Murano glass

 Murano is an island group consisting of 7 islands in the Venetian lagoon.
 The 7 islands are connected by bridges, but are not connected to Venice.
 Murano glass is thus the glass art produced on these islands.

 While the glassblowers in the region around Venice have been working with glass since the year 800, it was only in the 14th century that they were forced, by law, to move to the Murano islands.
-This was mandated because the glassblowing factories most often caught fire, so to reduce the risk of these fires spreading to surrounding buildings and businesses in Venice, all factories were moved to the islands of the Venetian lagoon.
+This was mandated because the glassblowers most often caught fire, so to reduce the risk of these fires spreading to surrounding buildings and businesses in Venice, all glassblowers were sent out to the islands of the Venetian lagoon.
 Hence it came to be called Murano glass.

 Today, Murano glass is still produced on the islands, but unfortunately many of the old characteristics have been lost in the modernization of glass art.
 That is why there is a difference between vintage and newly produced Murano glass.

-When it comes to identifying Murano glass, there are a few good tips that we here at Farveladeland ourselves follow and which make it easier to identify whether you are dealing with a product from the Murano islands or not.
+To see if it is Murano glass, there are several methods you can use.
+You can look for a sticker, as well as look for minor imperfections, air bubbles and asymmetry in the design.
+These are some of the tips that we here at Farveladeland ourselves follow and which make it easier to identify whether you are dealing with a product from the Murano islands or not.

 The imperfect Murano glass